pretoriusdre/resume/README.md

     ```sh
     git checkout -b mydev
     ```
-    - Update `.package.json`, changing the `homepage` parameter to your github public url.

     - Run the webserver again.
     - Use the editor to reset the page to a starter template.
     `(Navbar) > Edit > Start New`